richardtdavid/cnid-tech-opt1/README.md

 # cnid-tech-opt1

-This project contains a front & backend for fetching news data across the globe using the [NewsAPI](https://newsapi.org/) service.
+This project contains a frontend & backend for fetching news data across the globe using the [NewsAPI](https://newsapi.org/) service.

 **Note**: `An API-KEY is needed in order for the backend service to fetch data`